 The year 2022 is an important one for students of Scripture.
-Biblical interpreter O. Palmer Robertson has published The Testimony of the Four Gospels which is the first of a projected four-volume set titled Christ of the Consummation (P&R); Richard B. Gaffin, Jr., has brought together class lectures, previous writings, and new work for In the Fullness of Time: An Introduction to the Biblical Theology of Acts and Paul (Crossway).
+Biblical interpreter O. Palmer Robertson has published The Testimony of the Four Gospels which is the first of a projected three-volume set titled Christ of the Consummation (P&R); Richard B. Gaffin, Jr., has brought together class lectures, previous writings, and new work for In the Fullness of Time: An Introduction to the Biblical Theology of Acts and Paul (Crossway).
 The two authors are not strangers to each other because they were on campus together at Westminster Theological Seminary working for their divinity degrees, then later they were colleagues at the seminary with Robertson teaching Old Testament and Gaffin New Testament.
 After ministering in seminaries (Reformed, Covenant, and Knox) and pastoring churches in the United States, Dr. Robertson was a missionary to Africa and is currently serving in Consummation Ministries; Dr. Gaffin retired from Westminster in 2010 and is Professor of Biblical and Systematic Theology Emeritus after serving in a progression of teaching capacities since 1964.
 Both have been active churchmen within their respective Presbyterian denominations, but importantly for this review both authors approach interpretation of Scripture through Biblical Theology as expressed in the work of Geerhardus Vos, Herman N. Ridderbos, and for Robertson particularly, Brevard S. Childs.

 For those unfamiliar with the term Biblical Theology a description is helpful.
 Instead of turning to one of the authors under review or their mentors’ publications, provided instead is my understanding of Biblical Theology and how it affects understanding Scripture.
 Rightly used Biblical Theology sees Scripture to be the supernatural, unique, authoritative word of God that is necessary to know Him, and it interprets the Bible as a unity of sixty-six books constituting the Word of God.
 In the context of the Westminster Confession of Faith as it affirms the necessity of the inward testimony of the Holy Spirit to believe the Bible is God’s word, chapter one makes the case for the perfection of Scripture with one attribute being “the consent of all the parts”—Scripture is united in its message even though the composition dates of its books are distributed over many centuries.
 God worked out His redemptive purpose that was prophesied in Genesis 3:15 through successive generations of ordinary people who were used in sometimes extraordinary ways to fulfill through the line of Judah the promised Messiah that would crush the serpent’s head.
 The continuum is also seen in the Covenant of Grace and the Kingdom of God; the Covenant unites true Israel under the loving benevolent rule of King Jesus as the Kingdom is already but not yet at the end of its eschatological perfection in heaven with its citizens gathered around the Throne.
 Biblical Theology involves application of the analogy of Scripture, which the Westminster Confession of Faith defines in 1:9.